Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 #### 3.5 Create target read and assembly summaries

-This analysis summarises the number of raw and target reads, % host contamnination, number of contigs (raw and filtered), contig size and N50 values for each smaple into one TSV file.
+This analysis summarises the number of raw and target reads, % host contamnination, number of contigs (raw and filtered), contig size and N50 values for each sample into one TSV file.

 There is no need to create an inputs file as the inputs sample list from the assembly step will be used.

-Adjust the resources then submit:
+Adjust the resources, allowing 1 CPU per sample and ~ 3 minutes per sample for samples with ~ 6 GB input fastq.gz, then submit:
 ```
 qsub ./Scripts/target_reads_and_assembly_summaries_run_parallel.pbs
 ```